California Water Plan

 The initial Water Plan (known as Bulletin 3) was released in 1957 under the direction of our first director, Harvey Oren Banks, and was intended for “control, protection, conservation, distribution, and utilization of all the waters of California, to meet present and future needs for all beneficial uses and purposes in all areas of the state to the maximum feasible extent.”

 Bulletin 3 and subsequent updates were mostly technical documents focused on water supply development.
 Over time, the plans were gradually expanded to reflect the growing conflicts over California’s limited water resources.

 Since the 1998 update, the Water Plan has moved from a technical document focused on water supply development to an evaluation of options for addressing significant water issues in California.

 Newsletters & Subscriptions

-Subscribe to the California Water Plan eNews, published every Wednesday.
+To receive future editions, subscribe to the California Water Plan eNews (published every Wednesday).

 How To Contact Us

 Find general contact information in the directory, or select the button below to email Planning branch.